pjhades/bash-snake/README.md

         oooo
            o

-   will have a $body with value '21112', meaning 'down,right,right,right,down'
+   will have a $body with value '21112', meaning 'down,right,right,right,down'.

- * Use $! to grasp the PID of the latest created background process.
+   With the above scheme and the coordinates of the snake head, we can figure out the position the the entire snake body, without storing every part of its body.

- * When setting up several traps, it's necessary to guarantee that the normal execution will not be interrupted by the signal handling if the handlers envolve modification of some variables it depends on.
+ * The board is represented by a "2D array", which is actually implemented by a bunch of bash arrays and the `eval` command.
+For example, assigning 123 to the array entry `arr[5][6]` is done with `eval "arr$i[$j]=123"`.

  * The board is re-drawn in each iteration, which happens every 0.03 seconds.